arukanoido/promod/index.md

 title: Home
 ---

-The SWC mod comes from an effort to rebalance Squad's meta for competitive play, with additional features to help casters make their streams more dynamic and informative.
+Squad ProMod comes from an effort to rebalance Squad's meta for competitive play, with additional features to help casters make their streams more dynamic and informative.

 # <a name="balance">Balance</a>
 Rather than configuring gameplay mechanics within the Squad modding tools to one-size-fits-all values, we have exposed values for customization by event coordinators.
 These values can be modified via config files stored within the mod folder or ingame via a custom UI.